 Howdy!
 My name is Jeff Carouth.
 In many places available on the Internet I use the ever-so-creative nick jcarouth.
 I am a web and mobile developer based in College Station, Texas, USA.
 I have worked as a developer, project manager, full stack developer, backend developer, and platform engineer.

 I am employed as Lead Platform Engineer at Liftopia where I work on the team building the next-generation API-based platform.
 I lead a small team of software engineers working primarily in Ruby and PHP.

 I frequently speak at conferences, user groups, and pretty much anywhere else people will hold a conversation with me.
 Information on my past talks can be found on joind.in.

 In addition to this blog I have contributed several articles to php|architect on testing, continuous integration, and mobile websites.

 If you want to get in touch with me, I hold office hours on Twitter most of the day.
 Say hello @jcarouth.
 Additionally I am routinely available in IRC on Freenode in #phpc and #phpmentoring.

 Speaking of mentoring, I am a small part of the PHP Mentoring movement–I guess you could call it a movement.
-I am an apprentice with the comedian, testing slave driver, and all-around good guy Chris Hartjes working on my understanding and implementation of testing in PHP.
+I am a graduated apprentice of Chris Hartjes who was gracious enough to work with me as I improved my understanding and implementation of testing in PHP.
+I have mentored several members of the community on various subjects including OOP, speaking, technical leadership, among others.
 I highly encourage you to check out the PHP Mentoring site and find a mentor to help you grow as a developer.